ProjectsNext ProjectsNext

 Why Analytics Matter for Margins

-Margins in construction average 2-7%.
+Margins in construction and allied trades average 2-7%.
 That’s razor-thin.
 Every delay, every overpayment, every missed compliance deadline eats into profitability.
 Real-time analytics let you monitor:

 Case Study: Al Nab’a Services